shruthi-thupakula/shruthi-thupakula.github.io/docs/pages/aws/os.md

-## OSI Model

-- The OSI Model (Open Systems Interconnection Model) is a conceptual framework used to describe the functions of a networking system.
-- The OSI model characterizes computing functions into a universal set of rules and requirements in order to support interoperability between different products and software.
-- The OSI model has 7 Layers:

-1.  **Physical Layer:** An application that communicates with other computers that corresponds to the application's communication service.
-    - It is responsible for sending bits from one computer to another.
-It deals with the physical connectivity of two different stations.
-And it provides its services to Data-link layer.
-1.  **Data Link Layer:** It defines how to transfer data on a single link.
-    - It takes the data bits and “frames,” and creates packets of the data.
-It transmits bits via the physical layers.
-1.  **Network Layer:** This layer defines the end-to-end packet transport, which defines the logical addresses.
-    - It delivers packets from source to destination across multiple links (networks).
-It also divides the outgoing messages into packets and to assemble incoming packets into messages for higher levels.
-1.  **Transport Layer:** It has a responsible for delivering data to the appropriate application process on the host computers.
-1.  **Session Layer:** It controls the connections between computers.
-1.  **Presentation Layer:** The main function of this layer is to define the data format and encryption.
-And it prepares data for the application layer.
-1.  **Application Layer:** An application that communicates with other computers that corresponds to the application's communication service.
-It is used by end-user software such as web browsers and email clients.

 ## Network Protocols

 - It has set of rules that determines how data is transmitted between different devices in the same network.